alminisl/Squirrelcache/README.md

 <h3 align="center">
 <p>Small caching Library which has the goal to help you store and retrieve data as simple JSON on you disk </p>
 </h3>
+## Idea

+I had the problem that some of the APIs I use are limited with X number of requests per day.
+However, the data on them is not real time and is updated every month or so.
+That gave me the idea for squirell cache.
+The current version only supports storing data and retrieving data.
+My plans are to make it more generic and include axios + the saving of data.
+Currently due to time constraints can't focus much time on this but will try to write more about the development process.

 ## Installation